comunica/website/pages/docs/2_modify/1_getting_started/3_custom_init.md

 $ npm run build
 ```

-At this moment however, that will still fail due to missing files, but you can already build the engine like this:
+At this moment however, that will still fail due to missing files, but you can already do this now:
 ```bash
 $ npm run build:engine
 ```